nestjs/docs.nestjs.com/content/graphql/quick-start.md

 $ npm i --save @nestjs/graphql apollo-server-express graphql-tools graphql
 ```

+#### Overview

+Nest offers two ways of building GraphQL applications, the schema first and the classes first respectively.

+In the **schema first** approach, the source of truth is a GraphQL SDL (Schema Definition Language).
+It's a language-agnostic way which basically allows you to share schema files between different platforms.
+Furthermore, Nest will automatically generate your TypeScript definitions based on the GraphQL schemas (using either classes or interfaces) to reduce redundancy.

+In the **classes first** approach on the other hand, you'll only use decorators and TypeScript classes to generate the corresponding GraphQL schema.
+It becomes very handy if you prefer to worki exclusively with TypeScript and avoid the context switching between languages syntax.

 #### Getting started

 Once the packages are installed, we can register the `GraphQLModule`.